How to Pay Off Debt and Get Ahead

 - During your husband’s unemployment, you probably ran up a large amount of debt on your credit cards.
 Since most credit is revolving debt, what you owe increases right alongside the amount you charge.
 So if you use credit to cover cash flow problems in your budget, your bills eat up more income every month and eventually reach a point where you can’t afford to pay.

-So if you missed payments on one or two of your credit cards while you were struggling or during this time where you’ve been working to regain control, then you could easily be facing interest rates close to 30 percent or more.
+So if you missed payments on one or two of your credit cards while you were struggling or during this time where you’ve been working to regain control, then you could quickly be facing interest rates close to 30 percent or more.
 Interest that high on a large volume of debt is a mess for you to try and pay back using traditional means.

 The first thing you need to do is use a debt calculator to see how long it will take to pay off each credit card debt you have at your current interest rates.
-If your husband’s income is high enough for you to make bigger payments, factor that into your calculations.
+If your husband’s income is high enough for you to make more significant payments, factor that into your calculations.

 Depending on the specifics that you and your husband are facing, you may use:

-Jeffrey Schwartz is the Executive Director of Consolidated Credit Counseling Services of Canada and President of the Credit Association of Greater Toronto (CAGT).
+Jeffrey Schwartz is the Executive Director of Consolidated Credit Counseling Services of Canada and Former President of the Credit Association of Greater Toronto (CAGT).